 Remember when Jess from Bend it like Beckham says "Anyone can cook aloo gobhi, but who can bend a ball like Beckham? "…well, not everyone!!!!
-I have had so many bad versions of the Punjabi Aloo Gobhi (including mine at times) that I refuse to touch the dish anymore…what I now make instead is oven roasted version either with yogurt or without…depending on the mood, I sometimes add onions and/or tomatoes as well…
+I have had so many bad versions of the Punjabi Aloo Gobhi (including mine at times)…what I now prefer is the oven roasted version either with yogurt or without…depending on the mood, I sometimes add onions and/or tomatoes as well while skewering

 - Gobhi/ Cauliflower, cut into large florets

 (specifying quantity as guide for proportions, please do adjust according to quantity)

 - Curd/Yogurt, ½ cup